siruguri/javascript_lessons/source/lessons/lesson_9.html.markdown

 # Exercises

-* The supplied function only checks three states - add more states via the Inspector, and check that the function still works correctly.
+* The supplied function only checks three of the US states - add more states by re-defining it in the Console, and check that the function still works correctly.